iitd-plos/iitd-plos.github.io/col100/practice/practice.md

 <!-- added by Parag -->
 **7. Merge sorted vectors**
-Write a function mergeSortedVecs(Vector<Vector<int>> vecs) which takes a Vector of Vectors as an argument, where each constitutent Vector is a Vector of integers in the sorted (ascending) order.
+Write a function mergeSortedVecs(Vector&lt;Vector&lt;int&gt;&gt; vecs) which takes a Vector of Vectors as an argument, where each constitutent Vector is a Vector of integers in the sorted (ascending) order.
 For example, vecs could be a Vector of the form
 <pre>
 "{ {1,3,4,5}, {4,6,24,35},{34,100,101} }"
 </pre>.
 Note that vecs consists of three sorted Vectors of integers in this case.
 Your function should compute a single sorted (ascending) Vector of integers obtained by merging the constituent vectors.
 For example, in the above case, the return answer should be